 Look to Entry-Level Cabins on Big-Ship Cruise Lines

-First things first: When searching for a $100-per-day, per-person cruise fare, look toward the cruise lines that offer these sorts of fares on a regular basis.
-While we'd all love to sail on intimate, luxurious yachts for $100 per day, it's never going to happen.
+First things first: When searching for a £75-per-day, per-person cruise fare, look toward the cruise lines that offer these sorts of fares on a regular basis.
+While we'd all love to sail on intimate, luxurious yachts for £75 per day, it's never going to happen.

 Instead, look at the cruise lines that have a lot of 2,000-plus-passenger ships in their fleets and sail to more varied destinations.
-Carnival repeatedly earns accolades for best value cruises because rates are low on average, and a lot is included in your cruise fare.
-(Did someone say endless Guy's Burgers?)
+Fred.
+Olsen repeatedly earns accolades for best value cruises because rates are low on average, and a lot is included in your cruise fare.
 You can also find inexpensive cruises on lines like Royal Caribbean, MSC Cruises, Costa, Norwegian, Princess and even Celebrity and Holland America.

 At this price point, you're most likely looking at windowless inside cabins or ocean-view rooms with a porthole or picture window but no balcony.
 You certainly won't be getting the fancy suites you might see in cruise line ads.
 On the flip side, some entry-level cabins can sleep up to four people, and with third and fourth passengers generally paying reduced rates for their bunk bed or pull-out sofa accommodations, you can bring everyone's base price down by sharing a cabin.

 If you're willing to travel in the shoulder season, you'll often score lower prices.
-For example, May is the very beginning of Alaska's cruise season, so you'll find less expensive fares then, as well as at the end of the season in late August/early September.
+For example, late April/early May is the beginning of the Med's cruise season, so you'll find less expensive fares then, as well as at the end of the season, as soon as the schools go back from early- to mid-September.

-You can do even better if you sail in the offseason in some parts of the world.
-The Mediterranean is usually packed during late spring and summer, but you can often snag terrific cruise deals in the fall and even the winter when some lines still offer sailings in the region.
+And if you are willing to forego warmth, you can often snag terrific cruise deals in the autumn and even the winter when some lines including Viking Cruises, Costa Cruises and MSC Cruises still offer sailings in the region.

 Don't Forget About Transatlantic Crossings